 School of Arts and Sciences

-I did my PhD in Autonomous Agents under the supervision of Zoubin Ghahramani at the University of Cambridge and my BSc/Diploma in Computer Engineering at the University of Chile.
+I am a postdoc at the University of Pennsylvania.
+I got my PhD in Engineering from the University of Cambridge and my BSc/Diploma in Computer Engineering from the University of Chile.
 My background is mainly in Physics, Mathematics and Computer Science.

-I'm interested in the foundations of Machine Learning and Cybernetics, and I study the links between: information theory, learning, control, economics, causality, statistical mechanics, ergodic theory and complexity theory.
-Most importantly, I'm a huge fan of elegant, minimalistic algorithms that are practically simple, computationally efficient, and formally sound.
+I am interested in cybernetics and in the mathematical foundations of intelligent behaviour.
+I study the links between various topics such as Bayesian probability theory, information theory, stochastic control, theoretical economics, causality, statistical mechanics, ergodic theory and complexity theory.
+Other areas of interest are computational neuroscience, psychology and epistemology.
+Also, I'm a huge fan of minimalistic algorithms.

-I have recently focused my efforts on information-theoretic and statistical mechanical approaches to adaptive control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
+Most of my work centers on information-theoretic and statistical mechanical approaches to learning and control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
 I have also worked on causal induction, and on game- and decision-theoretic models in computational neuroscience.

 To get a sense of my work, please refer to:

 I was part of the former Tuebingen group on Sensorimotor Learning and Decision Making, where some of the now widespread ideas on Thompson sampling, causality, and thermodynamic methods for reinforcement learning have originated.
 Check out its members' sites: